-When a user doesn’t even seem remotely interested in adding a product to cart, you’d wonder what was so terrible about your website.
+When a shopper isn’t interested in adding products to cart, you’d wonder what was so terrible about your online store.

 This post will show you what the common reasons behind a high bounce rate are and how you can reduce them on your Shopify store—it'll cover: